 Sea-state estimates are probably the most complex measurements made from moored buoys and are extremely important to marine forecasters, mariners, ocean engineers and scientists.
 On a buoy, all of the basic wave measurements are derived in some way from the time series of the buoy's motion.
-NDBC (2003, 2009) provide for complete details on wave measurements made by the National Oceanic and Atmospheric Administration's National Data Buoy Center (NOAA-NDBC).
+NDBC (2003, 2009) provide for complete details on wave measurements made by the United StatesNational Oceanic and Atmospheric Administration's National Data Buoy Center (NOAA-NDBC).

 Sea state is a description of the properties of sea-surface waves at a given time and place.
 This might be given in terms of the wave spectrum, or more simply in terms of the significant wave height and some measure of the wave period (AMS, 2000).
 Many moored buoys provide a measurement of the spectral variance density (Frigaard et al., 1997), which will be referred to as spectral wave density.
 Most buoys derive all non-directional wave parameters, heights and periods, steepness, and so on, from spectral wave densities.
-Furthermore, many buoys measure the spectral directional components defined by the mean I wave direction, the spread, skewness and kurtosis defining the four Fourier coefficients (functionally related to each frequency) that centres disseminate through the WMO FM-65 WAVEOB alphanumeric codes (WMO, 2011a, 2011b).
+Furthermore, many buoys measure the spectral directional components defined by the mean I wave spectrum direction, the spread, skewness and from that derive mean and principal wave directions, and first and second normalized polar coordinates from the kurtosis defining the four Fourier coefficients (functionally related to each frequency) that centres disseminate through the WMO FM-65 WAVEOB alphanumeric codes (WMO, 2011a, 2011b, 2011b, 2011b.